upperlinecode/CS-and-the-City-Curriculum/react/react-apis.md

 In order to implement APIs in React, we've also covered two more-technical strategies: leveraging the `componentDidMount` method in React and using `async await` and `try ... catch` to asynchronously request data while handling errors that may result.

-At this point, we encourage you to explore the [NYC Open Data Portal](https://opendata.cityofnewyork.us/) for data that you find interesting and would like use in a creative and meaningful way.
+At this point, we encourage you to move on to the [NYC Open Data mini-unit](react-nyc-open-data).